 Written notice of claim must be given to Us within 20 days after the occurrence or commencement of any loss covered by The Policy, or as soon thereafter as is reasonably possible.
-Notice given by or on behalf of the claimant to Us at Sacramento, CA, or to any authorized agent who represents Us, with information sufficient to identify the insured Active Employee, shall be deemed notice to Us.
+Notice given by or on behalf of the claimant to Us at Sacramento, CA, with information sufficient to identify the insured Active Employee, shall be deemed notice to Us.